 How to Tie Up a Chicken for Smoking

-You don't need to tie up a chicken when smoking or roasting in the oven, however, I recommend it.
+You don't need to tie up (truss) a chicken when smoking or roasting in the oven, however, I recommend it.
 It only takes a minute, and makes serving the smoked chicken much nicer.
-Just use cooking twine to wrap under the wings and tie the legs together.
+Place the chicken breast side up, with the legs toward you.
+Start by placing the centre of the cooking twine underneath the wings, pull twine over the wings and alongside the breast to tie the legs together, nice and tight.
+Cut off any excess string.
 You can see how easy it is in the video.

 Do you need a Drip Pan?